Symbian9/qmapshack-doc-wiki/DocGisItemsNew.md

 Finally you have to select a project for your new waypoint.
 You can select from a list of already loaded projects or create a new one.

 ![start](images/DocGisItemsNew/maproom5.png)

+## Track

+If you select a track as new element the mouse position will be taken as first track point and the mouse cursor will enter the line edit mode.
+See  ["Edit items with multiple points (tracks, routes, areas)"](DocGisItemsEditMultiple) for more details.

+## Area

+If you select an area as new element the mouse position will be taken as first point and the mouse cursor will enter the line edit mode.
+See  ["Edit items with multiple points (tracks, routes, areas)"](DocGisItemsEditMultiple) for more details.